iree-org/iree/README.md

 # IREE: Intermediate Representation Execution Environment

 IREE (**I**ntermediate **R**epresentation **E**xecution **E**nvironment,
-pronounced as "eerie") is an MLIR-based end-to-end compiler that lowers ML models to a unified IR optimized for real-time mobile/edge inference against heterogeneous hardware accelerators.
-IREE also provides flexible deployment solutions for the compiled ML models.
+pronounced as "eerie") is an [MLIR](https://mlir.llvm.org/)-based end-to-end compiler that lowers Machine Learning (ML) models to a unified IR optimized for real-time inference on mobile/edge devices against heterogeneous hardware accelerators.
+IREE also provides flexible deployment solutions for its compiled ML models.

+See [our website](https://google.github.io/iree/) for project details, user guides, and instructions on building from source.

 #### Project Status